By Professor Claude Ake Founding Director, Centre for Advanced

 his colleagues.
 I do not think that the Oil industry in Nigeria,

-struggle in the first place, did enough to diffuse the situation.
+the struggle in the first place, did enough to diffuse the

-in effect been assuring everyone who cares to listen that nothing has changed
+have in effect been assuring everyone who cares to listen that nothing

-and nothing will change.
-I cannot help thinking that even silence
+has changed and nothing will change.
+I cannot help thinking that

-would have been better than such unfeeling belligerence.
-For, given
+even silence would have been better than such unfeeling

 These circumstances have left me no choice but to resign.
 For they